ngMinhDan/info/src/contents/posts/en/mistake-with-database-1.md

 image: '/media/banners/bat.jpeg'
 ---

-I'm a recent graduate from Hanoi University of Science and Technology, majoring in the Vietnamese-Japanese program.
+From a student graduated from Hanoi University of Science and Technology, majoring in the Hedspi program 2021.
 Just a few months after graduation, I took on the responsibility of developing products for a startup and led a team of about 7-10 people.
 Despite working diligently for over a year, I've realized that I've made many mistakes and have gaps in my knowledge.
 Recently, in addition to learning foreign languages, I've been focusing on studying these issues in-depth, and now I'd like to share my findings with everyone.

 Because I have limited work experience compared to many others and have only relied on what I learned in school, I've made mistakes and learned from them.
 I hope that you can provide feedback to help me improve and contribute to the community's knowledge and expertise